rjinnette/rjinnette/README.md

 ## My Projects
 I enjoy working in Python and Data Science libraries and try to automate as many things as possible to solve my friends and I unique asks and questions.
 My next project is working to automate my finances by utilizing more API's to grab and update data.
+The current plan is to implement Chase and Plaid for my [budgeting project](https://github.com/rjinnette/Budget)

 ## Goals
-I plan to recruit and work in some sort of Data Analytics role where I can have hands on experience with Data in a full tech stack.
+I plan to recruit and work in some sort of Data Analytics/Science role where I can have hands on experience with data in a full tech stack.
 I have prior experience with Python, SQL, R, .js, HTML, and C# and hope to leverage these skills in a full-time position.

-Thanks for reading and Hook 'Em
+Thanks for reading and Hook 'Em 🤘

 <!--
 **rjinnette/rjinnette** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.